How to offer 4% on checking accounts and still make a profit

 How does all this shake out for your institution?

 You want account holders to qualify because their activities make and save you money, while the high rewards build their loyalty, but for those high-net-worth individuals, you can rest easy knowing that your cost of funds (COF) is controlled by the “blended” structure of the account.
-In fact, nationwide, reward accounts provided a median 56% “discount” on cost of funds (COF) in 2018.
-More specifically, that’s an average COF of 0.92% for institutions offering reward checking.
+In fact, the COF discount actually increases as rates rise.
+This white paper uses simple math to demonstrate exactly how reward checking has a growing advantage as rates rise.